pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 **WebGoat is a great environment for learning Web application security assessment techniques**
 ![6f4e271147928e28cba15987f53e3248.png](../_resources/6f4e271147928e28cba15987f53e3248.png)

-One of the flaws designed into WebGoat invovles SQL injectoin.
+One of the flaws designed into WebGoat involves SQL injection.
 The application lets users review their credit card numbers stored in the application, based on their account numbers.
 - As illustrated in the figure below, the user Joe Snow has two credit numbers entered into the application
 ![f8fde481b7f016e22958d67ce62aa7e9.png](../_resources/f8fde481b7f016e22958d67ce62aa7e9.png)

 Now suppose this Joe Snow user is evil.
 For SQL injection attacks, this bad guy might start out by entering quotation characters into the application as part of an account number.
 - Remember, many SQL environments treat quotation characters as important terminators of strings.
-- By sending an additional quotatoin character, the attacker might be able to generate an error message from the back-end database.
+- By sending an additional quotation character, the attacker might be able to generate an error message from the back-end database.

-In the figure below,the evil Joe Snow has submitted an account number of 101".
+In the figure below, the evil Joe Snow has submitted an account number of 101".
 - Those closed quotes at the end are going to cause problems in the application
 - As a helpful hint about what's going on, WebGoat displays the SQL statement that will be used to query the back-end WebGoat database:
 - ```SELECT * FROM user_data WHERE userid = 101```